Los Angeles Unified School District: Governance

-Los Angeles Unified School District is governed by a seven-member Board of Education, which appoints a superintendent, who runs the daily operations of the district.
+Los Angeles Unified School District is governed by a seven-member Board of Education (BOE), which appoints a superintendent, who runs the daily operations of the district.
 Members of the board are elected directly by voters from separate districts that encompass communities that the LAUSD serves.
 On December 9, 2021 Alberto M. Carvalho has accepted to be the next permanent superintendent.
 He is preceded by interim superintendent Megan K. Reilly after Austin Beutner's resignation.

 In the March 2015 Los Angeles City Council and School Board elections, voters approved Charter Amendment 2, which allowed the Los Angeles Unified School District Board of Education to change their election dates to even-numbered years.
 It took effect with the March 2020 primary election and the runoff in November 2020.

 Every LAUSD household or residential area is zoned to an elementary school, a middle school and a high school, in one of the six local school districts.
 Each local school district is run by an area superintendent and is headquartered within the district.